Boston Legacy FC

-Boston Legacy FC is a professional women's soccer club based in the Greater Boston area.
-It plans to enter the National Women's Soccer League (NWSL), in the top flight of the United States league system, in 2026.
-Its home ground will be at a renovated White Stadium, though the club plans to play its inaugural season at Gillette Stadium in Foxborough, Massachusetts during its redevelopment.
+Boston Legacy FC is an American professional soccer team based in the Greater Boston area that competes in the National Women's Soccer League (NWSL).
+Joining in 2026, its home ground will be at a renovated White Stadium, though the club plays at Gillette Stadium in Foxborough, Massachusetts, and Centreville Bank Stadium in Pawtucket, Rhode Island, during the team's first two seasons while White Stadium is redeveloped.

 History

 Boston's second professional women's soccer club, the Boston Breakers, were founded in 2009, and competed in Women's Professional Soccer, Women's Premier Soccer League Elite, and the National Women's Soccer League.
 The club folded in 2017 due to a limited fanbase, with reports generally blaming a lack of marketing.
 Boston Unity Soccer Partners put forward bids during the 2024 and 2026 rounds of National Women's Soccer League expansion – ultimately winning the latter.

 The club originally unveiled their name as BOS Nation FC in October 2024 – an anagram of Bostonian, and a play on boss.
 Their branding was launched with a marketing campaign that sported the tagline, "there are too many balls in this town".
 While its intent was to highlight the patriarchal nature of sports in Boston, it was criticized by the LGBTQ community as transphobic, and by others for focusing on male athletes as opposed to highlighting Boston's existing and preceding women's sports teams.
 Days after its branding launch, the club issued a public apology, and immediately discontinued the campaign.

 Criticism of the club's branding also led to a rebranding, which was unveiled as Boston Legacy FC in March 2025.
+The team's redesigned crest was unveiled in June 2025, featuring an eight-feathered swan representing the eight original NWSL teams.
+The design is also a nod to Romeo and Juliet, two female mute swans that previously resided in the Boston Public Garden.
 The team will begin in the 2026 season, alongside Denver Summit FC, which will bring the NWSL to a total of 16 teams.